Jackie-Si/CountDown/README.md

-# Jackie's first countdown app
+# Jackie's Birthday Countdown React App

-This project is a website to countdown to my birthday.
+This project is a website built to countdown to my birthday.